gearglow/ReptiliaWithATwist/The List.md

 "It's full-contact, right?"
 Lily asked.
 "Drop a wave of stun lightning behind you as you go."

-"Firebolts and lightning: very very frightening!"
+"Firebolts and lightning: very, very frightening!"
 James cackled.

 "No, Bohemian Rhapsody's got the wrong vibe."
 Lily retorted.